Skip to Content

 4. Should I purchase gold, silver, platinum, palladium, Investment Grade Coins, rare coins and/or numismatics?

 As with any investment, diversification is always important.
-The United States Gold Bureau, its owners, executives, managers and staff members cannot predict the future; it is impossible for us to know what the value of a particular item may be in the future.
-For most people a good mixture of multiple asset classes of alternative physical investments in your portfolio will help reduce your overall risk exposure.
+The United States Gold Bureau, its owners, executives, managers and staff members cannot predict the future; it is impossible for us to know what the value of a particular item will be in the future.
+For most people a good mixture of multiple types of alternative physical metal investments in your portfolio will help reduce your overall risk exposure.

 5. How much should I invest into precious metals?

 Most investment professionals recommend between 5 and 20 percent of your assets be in precious metals and alternative assets.
 Now more than ever, it is important to be diversified into alternative physical assets, including precious metals.
-That decision is ultimately up to you, and you should consult an independent registered investment advisor if you are acquiring precious metals as part of your overall investment portfolio.
+The decision is ultimately yours, and if you’re acquiring precious metals as part of your investment portfolio, you may want to consult an independent registered investment advisor.

 6. Can I change my order after my order is confirmed?

 It depends.
 In many cases we can work with you to alter your order to meet your needs; however, with precious metals the value of the items you first agreed to acquire may have changed, possibly resulting in a need to reprice some or all of your order depending upon what you are trying to accomplish with your requested change.
-We recommend you carefully consider what you would like to acquire in order to minimize any change requests after you consummate your transaction with us.
+We recommend you carefully consider what you would like to acquire in order to minimize any change requests after you complete your transaction with us.
+You can find more details in our Terms & Conditions of Sale.

 7. Do you accept trade-ins of precious metals?

 Yes.
 We are always looking for new inventory.
-There may also be tax benefits for you when completing a trade-in.
-However, you should always consult your tax advisor for more specific information.
+There may be tax implications for you when completing a trade-in.
+You should always consult your tax advisor for more specific information.

 8. What products does the United States Gold Bureau sell?

 We sell all types of precious metals.
-And, we specialize in modern certified PCGS and NGC Investment Grade Coins, pre-1933 gold and silver coinage, silver and platinum sets, as well as gold, silver, platinum, and palladium bullion products from government mints and respected refineries around the world.
+We specialize in Investment Grade Coins certified by the independent coin rating agencies NGC (Numismatic Guaranty Company) or PCGS (Professional Coin Grading Service), pre-1933 gold and silver coinage, silver and platinum sets, as well as gold, silver, platinum, and palladium bullion products from government mints and respected refineries around the world.

 Watch this short video to learn more about the U.S. Gold Bureau and our goal to help our clients understand the importance of diversifying within precious metals.